 - 9 Prepaid Debit Cards & Other Options

 - 11 Track It Like a Credit Report

 What is ChexSystems?

 ChexSystems does not make any decisions regarding whether or not an account is opened for you.
-That choice depends solely upon the bank that you decide to work with, and not all banks use ChexSystems when determining whether or not they’ll open an account.
+That choice depends solely on the bank that you decide to work with, and not all banks use ChexSystems when determining whether or not they’ll open an account.

 This means you have access to your ChexSystems report in much the same manner as you can access the credit reports from the three major credit bureaus.
-If you’ve had problems opening a bank account it may be wise for you to order your ChexSystems report to see what’s listed.
+If you’ve had problems opening a bank account, it may be wise for you to order your ChexSystems report to see what’s listed.

 What You Need to Know Before Opening a Bank Account

 In particular, problems arise when your bank account is closed and you still owe the bank fees either for overdraft or other services.
 Even if you currently have funds available to open an account, most banks will refuse to establish a new account for individuals who have had these types of problems in the past.

 How Does ChexSystems Work?

 ChexSystems works by keeping track of bank accounts that have been closed for particular issues.
 More than 90% of banks in the U.S. use ChexSystems as part of the application process for a new checking or savings account.